TUDelftNAS/Delftvisor/design/design.md

 ## Bandwidth isolation
 Each slice should get a guaranteed slice of the bandwidth.

 This is achieved by metering a packet before it is forwarded to a slice's flow tables.
-This hard limits the amount of packets that each slice can insert.
+This hard limits the amount of packets that each slice can process.
 The maximum rate a slice can use is pre-configured and used throughout the entire network.

 More fine-grained bandwidth isolation remains future work.
 A problem with the current approach is that even if the network has the capability to allow a slice to use more traffic is it not utilized.
 During configuration an error might be made reserving more traffic over a link than is actually possible.
 This is currently not detected and would allow slices to influence each others traffic.